Huron, South Dakota: Radio

+Infrastructure

 Transportation

 U.S. Route 14 is an east–west route passing through the northern part of the city.
 It intersects with north–south South Dakota Highway 37 in the city.
 This was the historical designation of the north–south U.S. Route 281, which was later moved to a more direct route that passes about ten miles west of Huron.

 The Rapid City, Pierre and Eastern Railroad runs east–west, with maintenance facilities and a working roundhouse in the city.

 The Huron Regional Airport is city-owned.
 It had scheduled passenger flights operated by a commuter air carrier, Great Lakes Airlines, with Beechcraft 1900D commuter turboprop aircraft service to Denver.
-The airport does not currently see scheduled service.
+The airport does not currently have any scheduled service.

+People's Transit provides demand-response transit in and around Huron, and also provides a connection to Jefferson Lines intercity buses at Mitchell.